hansemannn/cspec-titanium-hyperloop-modules/README.md

 ## Goals

-The goals are to come up with a standardizing way to build native modules for Titanium Mobile using Hyperloop.
-That covers a unified project- and file-structure as well as guides to migrate existing modules to the Hyperloop syntax.
+The goals are to come up with a standard way to build and distribute native modules for Titanium Mobile using Hyperloop.
+It covers a unified project- and file-structure as well as guides to migrate existing modules to the Hyperloop syntax.

 ## Description

 The problem is we currently have some platform specific ways to build modules which ends in different native module projects to maintain.
+Apart from [gitTio](http://gitt.io) we also have no standard way to distribute these modules.

-Using Hyperloop would mean to have a platform specific structure to develop all platforms together, as well as a unified configuration file to specify author, license, version, guid etc.
+Using Hyperloop would mean to have a single module and configuration with platform specific folders.
+It would use NPM for dependency management and distribution.

 ## Proposal